ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

             but found boxed field, s. *)
 ```

-The only relaxation of the above restriction is records that consists
+The only relaxation of the above restriction is for records that consist
 solely of `float` and `float#` fields.
 Any ordering of `float` and `float#`
 fields is permitted.
 The "flat float record optimization" applies to any
 such record&mdash;all of the fields are stored flat, even the `float` ones